Online Master's Degrees in Bioinformatics - Accredited Programs

 Mgavi Elombe Brathwaite New York University

 Mgavi Elombe Brathwaite is the bioinformatics program manager and an academic adviser at the Tandon School of Engineering at NYU.
 He has more than 20 years of experience in bioinformatics, computational biology, and sequence analysis.
-Before coming on staff at NYU, he held positions across the public and private sectors at IBM's Center for Computational Biology, Columbia University's Genome Center, and the National Institute on Aging, among others.
+Before coming on staff at NYU, he held positions across the public and private sectors at IBM's Center for Computational Biology, Columbia University's Genome Center, and the NIH, among others.

 As a reputable leader in next-generation sequence analysis, computational biology, and systems biology, Professor Brathwaite has been instrumental in developing the bioinformatics program at NYU and has published several articles and studies on bioinformatics.
 He obtained his undergraduate degree in chemistry at Lincoln University, and his master's in plant genomics at Tuskegee University.